Impact in the Community

 Impact supports the following local charities: The Harley Staples Children's Cancer Trust, Bodie Hodges Foundation, LOROS, Help For Heroes and the Hot Water Bottle Network, Leicester.

-These charities work tirelessly to raise funds for those less fortunate than ourselves.
+These charities work tirelessly to raise funds for those less fortunate than ourselves and we endeavour to support them where we can.